Surreal number: Induction rule

 The informal interpretations of and are "the number just after 1" and "the number just before −1" respectively; their equivalence classes are labeled 2 and −2.
-The informal interpretations of and are "the number halfway between 0 and 1" and "the number halfway between −1 and 0" respectively; their equivalence classes are labeled 1/2 and −1/2.
+The informal interpretations of and are "the simplest number between 0 and 1" and "the simplest number between −1 and 0" respectively; their equivalence classes are labeled 1/2 and −1/2.
 These labels will also be justified by the rules for surreal addition and multiplication below.

 The equivalence classes at each stage n of induction may be characterized by their n-complete forms (each containing as many elements as possible of previous generations in its left and right sets).
 Either this complete form contains every number from previous generations in its left or right set, in which case this is the first generation in which this number occurs; or it contains all numbers from previous generations but one, in which case it is a new form of this one number.
 We retain the labels from the previous generation for these "old" numbers, and write the ordering above using the old and new labels:

 −2 < −1 < −1/2 < 0 < 1/2 < 1 < 2.